MiyamotoAkira/website/_posts/2015-08-31-in-the-beginning.md

 ### Writing Style

 My style, I expect, will evolve as I write new posts.
-But I want to do describe a few idionsyncrasies of the how I will express myslef, because I don't think here will be a change onn them.
+But I want to do describe a few idionsyncrasies of the how I will express myslef, because I don't think here will be a change on them.

 As much as possible I will try to create thoughful posts, in which I put forth opinions derived and supported by facts and experience.
 Not all is measurable, but I will try to offer some kind of quantification where possible.
 Sometimes I will write a few opinions as absolutes.
 I will strongly believe in them.
 But I am not omniscient.
 I recognise the fallability of my thinking, and will change if enough support through facts and experience showed me that I were wrong.